Nursing Programs Admission Requirements

 Whether you want to build a nursing career or explore a new direction in the field, our innovative programs will equip you to reach your full potential and build a fulfilling, rewarding career.

-• Minimum of an overall GPA of 3.0 in the prerequisite courses and be in good academic standing within Columbia College.
-A minimum grade of "C" is required for all prerequisite courses.
+• Cumulative GPA of 3.0 or higher recommended.
+A minimum grade of C is required for all prerequisite courses.
 All NURS courses require a minimum score of 80% (B) in Tier 1 and 80% (B) in the class.

 • Possess the necessary functional abilities to provide safe and effective patient care.